thijssnelleman/CostOfReproducibility/AAAI/2024/reviews/Spanning the Spectrum of Hatred Detection: A Persian Multi-Label Hate Speech Dataset with Annotator Rationales.md

 [7]

 The authors use four different LLMs on their presented data set and task.
-The authors state the implementation is to be found online (https://github.com/Zahra-D/Phate) but is missing, but they do explain how the models were prompted.
+The authors state the implementation is to be found online (https://github.com/Zahra-D/Phate) but code is missing in the link, but they do explain how the models were prompted.

 ### Data
 _Given the data description in the documentation, how much effort take to either: Find the same dataset the authors used, or similar datasets and defend the comparability, or acquire one from scratch?_